-All of the issues mentioned above are important to the success of Vanderbilt's academic mission.
-For example, federal grants and contracts provide indispensable funding for faculty researchers and are the lifeblood of many graduate assistants.
-And federal student aid -- grants, loans and work-study programs -- are indispensable to many of our students.
-We also engage directly in the academic mission of the university through internship programs and other academic opportunities.
+Promoting the priorities mentioned above is vitally important to the success of Vanderbilt's academic mission.
+For example, federal grants and contracts provide indispensable funding for faculty researchers and are the lifeblood of many graduate assistants; and federal student aid, through grants, loans, and work-study programs, is indispensable to many of our students.
+We also directly support the academic mission of the university through internship programs and other academic opportunities.

 Assistant Director of Federal Relations